-Features including LRU-based exchange of hot and cold data between memory and disks, data storage on SSD disk and multi-server distribution of data ensure a high performance of up to 100,000 QPS per server with a latency less than 10 milliseconds.
+Features including exchange of hot and cold data between memory and disks based on the Least Recently Used (LRU) algorithm, data storage on SSD disk and multi-server distribution of data ensure a high performance of up to 100,000 QPS per server with a latency less than 10 milliseconds.

 The master/slave hot backup mechanism ensures quick recovery in case of system failure.

 Game-specific needs such as a multi-server/multi-region model, quick start-up of servers, cross-region access, cross-region data consolidation, data compression and more are met, and are optimized continuously according to game requirements.

 The storage space is uncapped, and the capacity can be dynamically expanded or reduced according to the actual needs of a game without affecting game operation.
 This feature makes it easier to address sudden changes in business scale.